WTRF-TV: History

 In 1979, citing the erosion of NBC's ratings in the preceding years, WTRF-TV announced it would switch to CBS on April 1, 1980.
 It ruled out ABC, then the leading network, because 56 percent of its market was served by cable systems that put Pittsburgh's ABC affiliate, WTAE-TV, next to WTRF-TV on subscribers' dials.
-General manager Charles E. Sherman, citing the loyalty of many viewers to NBC, called the change the hardest decision he'd ever had to make.
+General manager Charles E. Sherman, citing the loyalty of many viewers to NBC, called the change the hardest decision he had ever had to make.
 The change was brought forward to January 7, 1980; WTOV-TV switched from CBS to NBC, deciding against a bid from ABC.
 At that time, WTRF-TV was the leading station in the market.
 A three-story addition was built to the studio facility in 1980.

 Forward was sold in late 1984 to Wesray Capital Corporation, which retained the Forward name for its media holdings.
 Wesray sold the Forward stations to Adams Communications in 1988, but the deal left Adams highly leveraged and ill-prepared to confront declines in the value of broadcast properties, prompting it to default on $283 million of debt in 1991.
 Brissette Broadcasting was formed the next year when Paul Brissette, who had been the vice president of Adams Communications's television stations division, bought out the business for $257 million.
 Four years later, in a $270 million merger, Brissette was folded into Benedek Broadcasting after the company was unable to expand by adding stations.

 Before Benedek declared bankruptcy in 2002, a weak advertising market in the early 2000s recession had already led the company to sell WTRF-TV to West Virginia Media Holdings (WVMH).
 WVMH was a new group led by Bray Cary that was buying media properties, primarily in television, in major West Virginia markets.
 In May of that year, WVMH closed on the $18.5 million purchase of the Wheeling station and the $40.5 million acquisition of WOWK-TV in Charleston.

 In 2007, WTRF launched its second digital subchannel, "Fox Ohio Valley", as a Fox and secondary MyNetworkTV affiliate.
 WVMH added Fox subchannels to WTRF-TV and WVNS-TV in the Bluefield/Beckley market; Cary had known the executives from his prior sports media work with NASCAR and Creative Sports.
 The next year, the region's first full-time ABC affiliate, "ABC Ohio Valley", launched as an additional subchannel.
 On September 1, 2014, WTRF lost the Fox affiliation on 7.2 to WTOV.
 The subchannel's secondary affiliation with MyNetworkTV then became its primary, rebranding as "My Ohio Valley".
 These subchannels were originally broadcast in standard definition from the WTRF-TV transmitter and in high definition to the immediate Wheeling area on WVTX-CD (channel 28), which WTRF leased for this purpose until its spectrum was sold in 2017.